 Hector Cardenas didn’t know he wanted to be a lineman until he knew he wanted to be a lineman.
 The moment came he saw that pole for the first time, during a visit to Pratt Community College in Kansas.

-The career choice was “a blessing in disguise” for Cardenas, who spent six years working as a lineman at Fremont Department of Utilities before coming to OPPD and entering the utility’s apprentice program.
+The career choice was “a blessing in disguise” for Cardenas.
+He worked six years a lineman for Fremont Department of Utilities before coming to OPPD and entering the apprentice program.

 Reading books about line work and schooling taught Cardenas to climb and made him trainable.